lh3/miniwfa/README.md

 implementation, beating all global alignment algorithms by a large margin.

 A major concern with the original WFA is its large memory consumption.
 [Eizenga and Paten (2022)][EP22] implemented wfalm to reduce its peak memory.
-The developer of the original WFA has independently developed an alternative and is still exploring even more efficient variations.
-This repo presents a different low-memory algorithm inspired by the previous work.
+This repo was inspired by this work.
+Then [Marco-Sola et al (2022)][biwfa] developed BiWFA that finds the alignment in linear space.
+This is so far the best performing algorithm.

 It is worth noting that also in 1985, Ukkonen published [another algorithm][U85b] with expected *O*(*nt*) time complexity where *t* is a given